aws-samples/aws-hybrid-storage-workshop/scenario-1/module-4/README.md

 4. Leave the Windows Instance Type as t2.medium
 5. Leave the Gateway Instance Type as c4.2xlarge
 6. Leave the cache and upload buffer sizes as 10GiB
-7. Leave the activation region as (eu-central-1), which is where our volume data resides.
+7. Leave the activation region as Frankfurt (eu-central-1), which is where our volume data resides.
 8. Select the key pair from the last module
 9. Leave the **Allow DRP access from** field as 0.0.0.0/0 or enter the public IP of the computer from which you plan to access the Windows server.
 You can find your public IP address at http://www.whatismypublicip.com/